PIERRE BONNARD: Landscapes from Le Cannet

 May 27, 2017 — Aug 12, 2017

-In 1891, Bonnard exhibited at the Salon des Independants, and in 1896 his first solo show was presented at Galerie Durand-Ruel.
-In 1912 he purchased a villa in Vernonnet in the Normandy region of France where he lived with his life-long partner and muse, Marthe, and made frequent visits to Giverny to visit Claude Monet.
+After meeting Toulouse-Lautrec in 1891, Bonnard exhibited at the Salon des Indépendents where his work was received with great success for the first time.
+In that year he also shared a studio space with painter Édouard Vuillard.
+In 1896 Bonnard’s first solo exhibition was presented at the Galerie Durand-Ruel.
+By 1912 he purchased property in the Normandy region of France where he lived with his life-long partner and muse, Marthe, and made frequent visits to Claude Monet in Giverny.

 The Hilliard University Art Museum is grateful to Mayor Michéle Tabarot and the Musée Bonnard, Le Cannet, France for allowing us to present this exhibition of works from their permanent collection.

-This exhibition was made possible through the generous support of:
+This exhibition was made possible from the generous support of:

 Lafayette Consolidated Government